-In my article "How to Start Your First Facebook Ads Campaign – Tutorial For Beginners" I've already shown you how you can set up a Facebook Ads campaign in no time.
+In my article "How to start your first Facebook Ads campaign - beginner's guide" I already showed you how to set up a Facebook Ads campaign in no time.

 Of course, creating such an ad campaign is not enough: In the Business Manager, Facebook provides you with numerous key performance indicators (KPIs) that you can use to monitor and evaluate your current Facebook ads.
 It goes quite too far to guide you through all available key performance indicators.

 You don't need to know all key figures in detail, at least not at the beginning.
 However, some key figures should be included in every evaluation or report, so that you can make an in-depth analysis of your ads or campaigns.

 General account overview in the ad manager

 If you open the Facebook Ads Manager, you get an overview of your account in the dashboard.
 There you can already see some interesting metrics.

 However, the KPIs listed there refer to all campaigns that you have created within your advertising account.
 For a period of your choice, you can see the reach, the amount spent, the impressions and the link clicks of the campaign, among other things.

 In addition, you will also find statistics on this site - for example, on age, gender and locations.